 - If possible, buy a new PC that at least meets the minimum recommended requirements of the software you want to use.
 Multi-Core processors are preferable.

 - Adding more RAM does not hurt.
-If you use Windows 7 or Windows 8, you should use a minimum of 4GB of RAM.
-If you use Windows XP or Vista, switch to Windows 7 or Windows 8.1 64-Bit.
+If you use Windows 7, you should use a minimum of 4GB of RAM.
+If you use Windows XP, Vista, 8 or 8.1, switch to Windows 10 64-Bit.

 - Make sure you have only ONE security program with real-time protection.
 If your new PC came with a trial security suite, remove this before installing a different protection program.

-- Keep all your software up-to-date: Using an anti-virus version from e.g. 2012 may not protect you as well as the newer version would, even though you may still be able to update the signatures.
-Please visit http://update.microsoft.com regularly and keep your operating system up-to-date by installing the recommended patches.
+- Keep all your software up-to-date: Using an anti-virus version from e.g. 2013 may not pro-tect you as well as the newer version would, even though you may still be able to update the signatures.
+Please keep your operating system up-to-date by installing the recommended patches.
 Any software can have vulnerabilities and bugs, so keep all the software installed on your PC up-to-date: this will not only protect you against many exploits and vulnerabilities, but also give you any other application improvements that have been introduced.

 - Clean up the content of your hard disk:

 - If your hard disk is almost full, your system performance will suffer accordingly.
 Leave at least 20% of your disk space free and transfer your movies and other infrequently ac-cessed files to another (external) disk.
 If money is not an issue, consider buying solid-state drives (SSDs).

 - Uninstall unneeded software.
 Often, the slowdown that users notice after installing an an-ti-virus product is due to other software on the PC running in the background (that is, due to software conflicts or heavy file access by other programs, each access requiring an-ti-virus scanning).